Asiasoft Corporation's acquisition of Level Up! Inc.

 In March 2014, Thailand-based tech holding company Asiasoft Corporation fully acquired the Philippine live service gaming publisher Level Up!
 Inc.

 In the deal, Asiasoft bought a 70% stake from Level Up!
 International Holdings Pte.
-Ltd. and 30% stake from IP E-Game Ventures, Inc. on Level Up!
+Ltd. and a 30% stake from IP E-Game Ventures, Inc. on Level Up!
 Inc., totaling 100% ownership, for US$4.2 million.
+PlayWeb Games Inc. was re-established as PlayPark Inc., with Level Up!
+Inc. controlling 40% of PlayPark Inc.

-Both the Level Up! and the E-Games brandings were used for a few years before being completely phased out in favor of Asiasoft's own PlayPark portal.
+The Level Up! branding was used until 2015 when it was completely phased out in favor of Asiasoft's own PlayPark portal.

 Background

 By 2014, Level Up!
-Inc. was the largest live service gaming publisher in the Philippines.
-It owned the gaming portal Level Up!.
+Inc. (LUI) was the largest live service gaming publisher in the Philippines.
+It owned the live service gaming brand Level Up!.

 Merger

-On February 5, 2014, a report on Thailand's stock exchange revealed that the holding company Asiasoft Corporation bought 70% of the issued and outstanding capital stocks of Level Up!
-Inc.[doc 1] from its parent company, Level Up!
+On February 5, 2014, a report on Thailand's stock exchange revealed that the holding company Asiasoft Corporation bought 70% of the issued and outstanding capital stocks of LUI[doc 1] from its parent company, Level Up!
 International Holdings Pte.
 Ltd, for US$2.94 million.
-According to the report, Level Up!
-Inc. incurred a net loss of ₱13,458,386 for the year ending in 2012.
+According to the report, LUI incurred a net loss of ₱13,458,386 for the year ending in 2012.

-On February 10, another report revealed that Asiasoft would be purchasing the remaining 30% from an unnamed Philippine company for US$1.26 million, thereby investing a total of US$4.2 million for 100% ownership of Level Up!
-Inc.[doc 2] The unnamed shareholder was IP E-Game Ventures Inc.[1], whose minority stake was obtained from its merger with Level Up!
-Inc. in 2012.
+On February 10, another report revealed that Asiasoft would be purchasing the remaining 30% from an unnamed Philippine company for US$1.26 million, thereby investing a total of US$4.2 million for 100% ownership of LUI[doc 2] The unnamed shareholder was IP E-Game Ventures Inc.[1], whose minority stake was obtained from its merger with LUI in 2012.

-The complete buyout of Level Up!
-Inc. was confirmed on February 21, 2014.[2]
+The complete buyout of LUI was confirmed on February 21, 2014.[2]

 Aftermath

-PlayWeb Games Inc., the Philippine publisher that operated the live service games of Level Up!
-Inc., was renamed as PlayPark Inc.
+PlayWeb Games Inc., the Philippine company that published the live service games of LUI since 2011, was re-established as PlayPark Inc. LUI, as Asiasoft's subsidiary, had a 40% ownership of PlayPark Inc.

 References